crytic/building-secure-contracts/program-analysis/echidna/README.md

 - Advanced
   - [How to collect a corpus](./collecting-a-corpus.md): How to use Echidna to collect a corpus of transactions
   - [How to detect high gas consumption](./finding-transactions-with-high-gas-consumption.md): How to find functions with high gas consumption.
+  - [How to perform smart contract fuzzing at a large scale](./smart-contract-fuzzing-at-scale.md): How to use Echidna to run long fuzzing campaign in complex smart contracts.
 - Exercises
   - [Exercise 1](./Exercise-1.md): Testing token's balance
   - [Exercise 2](./Exercise-2.md): Testing access control